mastermakrela-rwth/ouichefs/submission/documentation.typ

 ```

 The will output the mountpoints and their indices (in previous version we wanted
-to use the name not the index but x86_64 linux didn't want to cooperate)
+to use the name not the index but x86_64 Linux didn't want to cooperate)

 ```bash
 Following partitions use ouiche_fs: